Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 2 - Documentation/2-Infrastructure-Setup.md

+# Task 2 - Infrastructure development

-The infrastructure setup was created using majorly AWS VPC and EKS terraform modules as well as custom modules.
-To have this infrastructure setup, the following workflow was adopted:
+The infrastructure developed majorly with AWS VPC and EKS terraform modules.
+The only custom module used, **null-resources** was for execution of commands within terraform.
+To develop and deploy this infrastructure, the following workflow was adopted:
-- Create a new directory for infrastructure, `infrastructure` to hold all the infrastructure files.
+1. Navigate to **infrastructure** directory.
+2. Setup of remote backend: The remote backend is used tp staore the state of terraformm infrastructure.
+To setup the remote backend, the following was done:
+    - Create a new directory, **backend-config** to hold the resources for creating the remote backend.
+Its best practise to separate the backend configuration file deployment from the main infrastructure deployment to avoid accidentally deleting the remote backend state file before the destroying the infrastructure.
+    The contents of the **backend-config/** are **main.tf**, **providers.tf** and **outputs.tf**.
-- Setup remote backend using the configuration in `backend-config/` directory.
+    - On complete development of the remote backend configuration:
+        - Download required terraform modules: `terraform init`
+        - Check for desired deployment: `terraform plan`
-- Deploy remote backend resources isolated from the EKS deployment.
+        - Deploy remote backend resources: `terraform apply` Confirm application with `yes`.
-- Create the directory, `terraform-kubernetes(EKS)` to hold the IaC files for EKS deployment.
+3. Navigate back to the **infrastructure** directory.
+Create a directory called **terraform-kubernetes(EKS)**.
+This directory will hold all the files needed for EKS deployment.
+Naviagte into **terraform-kubernetes(EKS)**:
-- Setup VPC infrastructure for Worker nodes using AWS VPC module.
-For the purpose of EKS deployment, it is required that certain configurations must be set in the VPC as shown in the `main.tf` of the `terraform-kubernetes(EKS)` directory.
-- Setup EKS control plane using AWS EKS module configured for autoscaling worker nodes.
-- Configure local execution to update cluster kubeconfig and install nginx ingress controller (with kubectl) from the null resource.
-- Configure variables based on its usage (general, VPC, EKS, etc) as well as locals.

-On successful development of the infrastructure as code:
+    - Setup all **.tf** files and modules required for EKS deployment:
+        - There are 3 variables files, **variables.tf**, **variables-vpc.tf** and **variables-eks.tf** which are used for the provider, VPC and EKS respectively.
+        - **outputs.tf**: the output of the eks cluster on successful deployment.
+        - **main.tf**: contains modular configuration for VPC, EKS and Nginx-Ingress deployment deployments.
+        - **local.tf**: local configurations used in **main.tf**.
+        - **data.tf**: configuration to query eks cluster and availability zones.
+        - **providers.tf**: configuration for terraform providers with integration of remote backend.
+    - Create the modules directory **modules/null_resources**
-- Install the required modules:
+        - Add the required configuration, for null_resource setup: **main.tf** and **variables.tf**
+    - Now the EKS infrastucture has been developed, its ready for deployment:
- `terraform init`
+        - Download required terraform modules: `terraform init`
- - Check for expected deployments:
+        - Check for desired deployment: `terraform plan`
- `terraform plan`
- - Deploy the infrastructure using
- `terraform apply --auto-approve`
+        - Deploy EKS cluster resources: `terraform apply` Confirm application with `yes`

-To access the kubernetes cluster from the terminal:
+4. To access the EKS cluster from the terminal:
-`aws eks update-kubeconfig --name tblx-challenge-sre --region us-west-1` The cluster kubeconfig file will be updated in ~/.kube/config which will give access to communication between `kubectl` and `EKS API server`
+`aws eks update-kubeconfig --name tblx-challenge-sre --region us-west-1` The cluster kubeconfig file will be updated in `~/.kube/config`.
+This will grant `kubectl` permissions to communicate which the `EKS API server`
-Confirm nodes setup properly:
+5. Confirm worker nodes:
 `kubectl get nodes`